DhanaSri-09/CertVault-project/docs.md

 Payload:
     Request Payload: None
     Response Payload:
-        sucess: It contains a certificate in JSON format.
+        sucess: It contains a certificate details.
         error: It contains response code and message confirming the status.
 Response JSON:
     success-  {